 The problem is that many of these areas, especially the outer suburbs, lack basic services such as electricity and clean water.
 They won’t be seeing condominiums and apartments anytime soon.
 So there’s no need for discussion about them.

-Is Property in Myanmar a Good Investment?
+Is Myanmar Property a Good Investment?

 Absolutely not.
 Even if foreigners were able to buy real estate in Myanmar (which they should be in a few years), the bureaucracy is too strong and the prices too high.
 I couldn’t recommend anyone to invest in Myanmar property.